 2. It Usually Provides More Efficient Access Control Management

+One of the things to know about electronic access control is that there are many options available, including several biometric access methods.
 Because codes and keycards are easier to forget or lose, there is often more database management involved with standard access control when compared to biometric access control.
 You will likely need to adjust, delete, and regenerate more codes and keycards in a year than you will profiles of biological data.

 Biological data isn’t something authorized personnel forget.
 It’s inherent to them and is always with them.
 Authorized users don’t need to carry anything to get the access they need; they just need themselves.
 Because of this, the level of management is not zero, but it is much lower than other options.